The Effect of the Prior and the Experimental Design on the Inference of the Precision Matrix in Gaussian Chain Graph Models: Declarations

 This material is based upon work support by the National Institute of Food and Agriculture, United States Department of Agriculture, Hatch project 1023699.
 This work was also supported by the Department of Energy [DE-SC0021016 to CSL].
+There are no conflict of interests or competing interests to declare.